 Last week I found freshly picked asparagus, which is one of the first vegetables to grow in the spring.
 This week I was delighted to find plump zucchini.
 As I reach to grab the only one left in the basket, Bianca at the Freitas Farms’ booth tells me it had just been picked that morning.
 I beamed and felt closer to the farm already, knowing that it had been in the ground just that morning.

 I had hoped to pick up some garlic but there were no bulbs at any of the tables.
-Bianca says that garlic won’t start growing for a few more weeks so none of the vendors have any.
+Bianca says that garlic won’t even start growing for a few more weeks, so none of the vendors have any.
 I ask for garlic at the other tables anyway, holding out hope that someone will have a bulb or two.
 The woman at the Oakdale Farms table says that she used to bring garlic every week but no one ever bought it, and so she stopped.
 Would it be possible to special request some?
 Maybe just one bulb?
 Sure enough, it is possible.
 I am elated.